 Take that!
 Pyongyang lambastes Trump as too much like Obama

-North Korea has a criticism of U.S. President Donald Trump he probably wasn't expecting: He's too much like Barack Obama.
+In this Jan.
+20. 2017 file photo, then President-elect Donald Trump looks over at then President Barack Obama before being sworn in as the 45th president of the United States during the 58th Presidential Inauguration at the U.S. Capitol in Washington.
+North Korea has a criticism of U.S. President Donald Trump he probably wasn't expecting: he's too much like Barack Obama.

 Discussions